terela/CS442Assignment5/donovick_caleb_terela_alexander_assign5/objComp/README.txt

   Driver - tests the objComp program
-  FileProcessor - contains methods to read the input file a line at a time MyLogger - simulates the java logger class
+  FileProcessor - contains methods to read the input file a line at a time First - models the first object
+  Second - models the second object
+  PopulateObjects - contains the data structure populated with first and second objects MyLogger - simulates the java logger class

   README.txt, the text file you are presently reading